Skip to Main Content

 Foundational Implementation Science Bootcamp

-The Foundational Implementation Science Bootcamp provides a foundation on implementation science theories, models, and frameworks.
+The Foundational Implementation Science Bootcamp provides a foundation in implementation science theories, models, and frameworks.

-After the Foundational Implementation Science Bootcamp, attendees will be able to:
+After this training, attendees will be able to:

-• Develop foundational knowledge of implementation science study designs and outcomes to be used when assessing the implementation of an evidence-based practice
+• Gain core knowledge of implementation science designs and outcomes for evaluating evidence-based practices.

-• Demonstrate the link between implementation science and quality improvement and how both can be used to address critical health care gaps
+• Explain how implementation science and quality improvement together address health care gaps.

-The next Foundational Implementation Science Bootcamp will be held from July 14 to 16, 2025 in Providence, RI.
+The next in-person Foundational Implementation Science Bootcamp will be held on February 25 -27, 2026 in Providence, RI.

 This bootcamp is designed for physicians, physician assistants, nurse practitioners, registered nurses, psychologists, pharmacists, physical therapists, social workers, physical therapists, residents, fellows, medical students, and graduate students of all specialties in social science fields.